rimusz/deis-workflow-gke/readme.md

-Install Deis Workflow on to GKE without fuss
+Install Deis Workflow PaaS on to GKE without fuss
 ========================

 It allows to install [Deis Workflow PaaS](https://deis.com/workflow/) on to GKE with persistent [Object Storage](https://deis.com/docs/workflow/installing-workflow/configuring-object-storage/) set to Google Cloud Storage and Registry to [gcr.io](https://cloud.google.com/container-registry/)